 About Jiyan Foundation

-The Jiyan Foundation supports survivors of human rights violations, promotes democratic values and defends fundamental freedoms in Kurdistan-Iraq.
+The Jiyan Foundation supports survivors of human rights violations and defends fundamental freedoms in Iraq, Kurdistan-Iraq, and Syria.

-Need to protect data about victims of human rights violations
+Need to protect data about survivors of human rights violations

 No trust in the cloud after Edward Snowden's revelations